NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 ```

 ### Downloading and Preprocessing Datasets
 Download the Criteo 1TB Click Logs dataset using `HugeCTR/tools/preprocess.sh` and preprocess it to train the DCN.
 The `file_list.txt`, `file_list_test.txt`, and preprocessed data files are available within the `criteo_data` directory.
-For more detailed usage, check out our [samples](../samples).
+For more information, see our [samples](../samples).

 For example:
 ```bash